-The Rookery, at Adams & LaSalle in the city’s financial district, is one of the most beloved buildings in Chicago.
-This early skyscraper—considered the oldest still standing—seems like a sturdy fortress or castle clad in dark red stone and heavy details, but venture inside and let the light-filled atrium work its magic on you.
+The Rookery, at Adams & LaSalle in the city's financial district, is one of the most beloved buildings in Chicago.
+This transitional almost-skyscraper seems like a sturdy fortress or castle clad in dark red stone and heavy details, but venture inside and let the light-filled atrium work its magic on you.

 Right across Adams Street from that cutting edge building and the same year, architects Burnham & Root began planning for another remarkable office building.
 The site selected came with a curious history: after the Great Fire, a temporary city hall was built around an existing water tank (given a glass ceiling and converted into the city's temporary library), which was home to many roosting birds.
 The spot became known as the “rookery” – whether for the birds (rooks = crows) or for the politicians is up to debate.
 Even though the corporate sponsors naturally preferred their name for the new building, “Rookery” stuck (Central Safe Deposit Company hadn't quite the same ring).
 John Wellborn Root liked the name, and even had some fun adding birds to the front entrance (look for them on each side).

 The Rookery, which opened in 1888, was to be a first-class office building with all the finest amenities (to make the most profit).
 When finished, it was the tallest in Chicago, and the largest (600 offices) and most expensive commercial building at that time.
 It featured such modern marvels as plate-glass, electricity (4,500 lights), and hydraulic elevators.